Theoretical & Conceptual Framework

 Its representation as an externalised conceptual model might be a map, but this only captures part of a more complex 3D visualisation and relationship with a body-centred decision making procedure.

-These examples differentiate between the idea of mental model and that of externalised conceptual model, which is a shared articulation of knowledge, often in oral, written or diagrammatic form (including maps) which tries to capture the essence of mental models so as to communicate knowledge.
+These examples are important to me in my practice because they differentiate between the idea of mental model and that of externalised conceptual model.
+The latter is a shared articulation of knowledge, often in oral, written or diagrammatic form (including a map) which tries to capture the essence of mental models so as to communicate knowledge.

 4 Problem solving strategies

-This form of knowledge is the basis of analysis, creativity and may involve the 'execution' of mental models.
-Key capabilities are those of recognition, open-mindedness, backtracking and re-formulation.
-My own work in this area resulted in a paper published in Computers & Education to identify the steps that the learner would need to undertake to formulate computer models (Millwood & Stevens, 1990), based on the experience gained in formulating the Modus project to design modelling software.
+This form of knowledge is the basis of analysis and creativity and may involve the application of mental models.
+I argue that the key capabilities are those of recognition, open-mindedness, backtracking and re-formulation.
+My own work in this area resulted in a published paper to identify the steps that the learner would need to undertake to formulate computer models (Millwood and Stevens 1990), based on the experience gained in formulating the Modus project to design modelling software: